Rays vs. Orioles Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .368 with a double, two home runs, two walks and three RBI.
+- Diaz hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is batting .400 with two doubles, three home runs, 10 walks and four RBI.

 Diaz Recent Games